ewang0/aio-analysis/notes/spec.md

 - **Code Quality**: Clean, modular, and maintainable code with appropriate comments and documentation.
 - **Innovation**: Any added features or creative design touches that enhance the tool's usability and functionality.

 Feel free to reach out with any questions, and good luck!
-We look forward to seeing your approach to building an impactful AIO analysis tool.
+We look forward to seeing your approach to building an impactful AEO analysis tool.